RohanAlexander/telling_stories_with_data/_book/04-workflow.md

     - Again, type `git status` and enter/return to check on everything.
     - Finally, type `git push` and enter/return to push everything to GitHub.

-To summarise the workflow (assuming we are already in the relevant folder):
+To summarize the workflow (assuming we are already in the relevant folder):

 ```bash